sudojunior/access-groups/README.md

 GitHub has a set of adaptive groups that exist under the hood to control permissions per repository and organization.

+Groups for v1 are currently being limited to the following:

+- `site admin`
+- `repo owner`

+It is worth noting that the data for the query to determine other groups is there, just not implemented yet.

 ## Usage

 ```yaml